-To go to the startup homepage from any other screen in the t-zones, use the Home option.
-For more information on the t-zones menus, see "Selecting and Using Menu Options" on page 137.
+To go to the startup homepage from any other screen in t-zones, use the Home option.
+For more information on the t-zones menus, see "Selecting and Using Menu Options" on page 125.

-Exiting the t-zones
+Exiting t-zones

-To exit the browser at any time, simply press the key or press and hold the to key.
+To exit the browser at any time, simply press the No key.

-Navigating the t-zones
+Navigating t-zones